 Chameleons are generally docile lizards.
 However, as with other solitary species, they are extremely territorial and do not associate with each other unless they are looking to mate.
 Therefore, never keep chameleons together.

 Fortunately, discerning a chameleon’s mood is extremely easy.
-As mentioned, these lizards change colors according to their emotions.
+These lizards change colors according to their emotions.
 For example, dark colors indicate stress or uneasiness, with brighter colors indicating that the chameleon is happy or excited.

 Like geckos, chameleons do not like frequent handling.
 While chameleons can be rather chummy when they become accustomed to you, desist from picking them up, and let them come to you instead.

 Setting up a chameleon enclosure can be tricky.
-For starters, they are arboreal, meaning that they live in trees exclusively.
-Therefore, you will need a large enclosure with lots of foliage to mimic their natural habitat.
-Additionally, ensure to include several basking areas inside the enclosure.
+For starters, these lizards are arboreal, meaning they live in trees exclusively.
+Therefore, you will need a large enclosure with plenty of foliage to mimic their natural habitat.
+Additionally, you’ll need to include several basking areas inside the enclosure.

 Moreover, since chameleons get their hydration from licking droplets of water off leaves, you will need to install a misting or dripping system inside the cage.